Track the Public Market story on Facebook

 Local Food for Wheeling: The Public Market

 The Intermodal Center on Main Street has sat vacant for over seven years.
 The Public Market transforms it into a year-round, non-profit farmers market that brings local and natural food to downtown Wheeling.
 The objective is healthier consumers and prosperous local farmers.

-We’ll offer local produce, eggs, meat, dairy, and more from family farms in our region, directly benefiting local farmers.
-We’ll also offer bulk and healthy grab & go selections.
-The Public Market will offer many products that are not available at other food markets in Wheeling.
+We offer local produce, eggs, meat, dairy, and more from family farms in our region, directly benefiting local farmers.
+We also offer bulk and healthy grab & go selections.
+The Public Market offers many products that are not available at other food markets in Wheeling.

 We invest in local farmers by selling local food on consignment, returning 70-80% of sales profit to farmers compared to 15% in traditional grocery.
 In just four years, The Wild Ramp in Huntington, West Virginia, returned $1.2 million to farmers using a consignment model and Local Roots, a consignment market in Wooster, Ohio returned over half a million dollars to farmers last year alone.
 Shifting just 10% of the Wheeling MSA’s annual food spending to local food would inject $35 million into the regional economy.

 The Intermodal Center is located in the middle of two census tracts, encompassing the entire downtown area, that are designated by the USDA as food deserts (54069002600 and 54069002700).
 Food desert is an official USDA classification, in which a significant number of residents have no vehicle and live over half a mile from the nearest grocery store.